andersjanmyr/route53copy/README.md

-# route53copy, copies one domain between two AWS Route53 accounts
+# route53copy, copies resource records between two AWS Route53 accounts

 `route53copy` copies resource records from one AWS account to another.
 It creates a `ChangeResourceRecordSet` with `UPSERT` for all `ResourceRecord`s of